Human Capital and Entrepreneurship

 Several studies have found a positive association between human capital and economic development, including innovation and productivity growth.
 These associations have been used as evidence to justify government subsidies for education and training.

-Some have argued that human capital theory is problematic because individuals often seek education and training in order to signal their quality to employers and investors rather than actually aiming to attain knowledge and skills (Spence, 1973).
+Some have argued that human capital theory is problematic because individuals often seek education and training in order to signal their quality to employers and investors rather than actually aiming to attainknowledge and skills.
+Signaling theory has been used as an alternative to human capital theory.

 Sources: